TOMO433/TOMO433/README.md

 - I’m @TOMO433.
 - I'm from Croatia 🇭🇷.
-- I’m interested in computers and coding.
+- I’m interested in computers and programming.
 - How to reach me 📫 :
   - Discord: TOMO433#3496
   - Instagram: @tomoo433